spacecloud-io/space-docs/content/introduction/setting-up-project/graphql.md

   .query({
     query: gql`
       query {
-        pokemons @mongo {
+        pokemons @mydb {
           name
         }
       }
     `
   })
-  .then(result => console.log(result));
+  .then(({ data }) => console.log(data.pokemons));
 {{< /highlight >}}

-> **Note:** To query a database, you need to mention a `@directive` to specify which database you want to query.
+> **Note:** To query a database, you need to mention a `@<db-alias-name>` directive (`@mydb` in the above example) specifying which database you want to query.

-The directives for databases are:

-- `@mongo`: For MongoDB
-- `@postgres` : For PostgreSQL and PostgreSQL compatible databases (eg: CockroachDB, Yugabyte)
-- `@mysql`: For MySQL and MySQL compatible databases (eg: TiDB)
-- `@sqlserver`: For SQL Server
+The alias name identifies a database in your project uniquely.
+You can find out the alias name for your database from the database selector of the topbar in the Database section of Mission Control.

 ## Advanced client

 This client setup uses both the HTTP and WebSocket links smartly based on the type of request.
+You should use this configuration if you want to use GraphQL subscriptions along with queries and mutations.

 ### Installing dependencies

 {{< highlight bash >}}
-npm install --save apollo-client apollo-link-ws apollo-link-http apollo-link apollo-utilities apollo-cache-inmemory subscriptions-transport-ws graphql-tag
+npm install --save npm i graphql apollo-boost subscriptions-transport-ws apollo-link-context apollo-link-ws
 {{< /highlight >}}

 ### Creating client